 The DeepResearch API performs comprehensive research by searching multiple sources, analyzing content, and generating detailed reports.
-Unlike synchronous APIs, tasks run in the background, enabling thorough multi-step research that can take several minutes.
+Tasks run in the background, enabling thorough multi-step research.

 Basic Usage